• For Individuals

 • Programming with JavaScript: Meta

-• Programming in Python: Meta
+• Programming in C: University of Michigan

 • Programming Languages, Part C: University of Washington